 In May 2003, the President and Chief Executive Officer of the Company was granted an option to purchase up to 400,000 shares of the Company's common stock in connection with his appointment as President and Chief Executive Officer.
 This grant was made without stockholder approval as an inducement award pursuant to Rule 5635(c)(4) of the NASDAQ Listing Rules.
 The Company filed a registration statement on Form S-8 with the Securities and Exchange Commission registering the shares subject to the grant on December 15, 2011.

 Restricted Stock Units

-The following table summarizes restricted stock unit activity under the Company's plans during the three months ended December 31, 2012:
+The following table summarizes restricted stock unit activity under the Company's equity plans during the six months ended March 31, 2013: